 For B2B contacts I’ve had about a 12 - 15% match rate on Facebook since many Facebook users do not list their work email address.
 It’s not great, but when you have thousands of email addresses, it can add up to a sizeable opportunity.

-One common reason for retargeting based on email address is to specifically target people in funnel stages.
+One common reason for retargeting based on the email address is to specifically target people in funnel stages.
 Export your leads, MQL, opportunities, and free trials and deliver a custom message designed bring them into the next stage, without any need for web visit correlation.

 Services like GoChime can auto update your custom audience list based on people in your marketing automation system.